 Unfortunately, the performance of the Samsung C32HG70 144Hz gaming monitor is not as admirable as its image quality, mainly due to its response time performance.

 Samsung doesn’t specify the monitor’s GtG (Gray to Gray) response time speed, only the MPRT (Moving Picture Response Time) measure of 1ms.

 The 1ms MPRT speed is achieved via backlight strobing, which you can enable by setting the ‘Response Time’ setting in the OSD (On-Screen Display) menu to ‘Faster’ or ‘Fastest’.

-This causes the screen to insert black frames between the regular frames in order to reduce the perceived trailing and motion blur of fast-moving objects.
+This causes the screen to insert black frames between the regular frames to reduce the perceived trailing and motion blur of fast-moving objects.